 A person’s estate is the total net value of all his/her assets.
-As per the gift tax rules the first $11.2 million is tax free.
+As per the gift tax rules the first $11.18 million is tax free for 2018.
 After this exemption limit, the remaining amount is taxable at the highest rate of 40%.
 So, if even if a taxpayer tries to gift his assets slowly to his family, the amount would get deducted from his lifetime exclusion limit.

-So, for example, if a taxpayer gifts annually to his children and grandchildren $15,000 repeatedly over a period of time equaling a total of $1,000,000 then he would still have $11.2 million left as his exemption limit on his estate.
+So, for example, if an individual gifts annually to his children and grandchildren $15,000 repeatedly over a period of time equaling a total of $1,000,000 then he would still have the whole $11.18 million left as his exemption limit on his estate.

 Also, if a mother gifts her daughter her house, which was bought at $100,000, but is now valued at $350,000, the tax basis would be $100,000.
 However, if she were to sell this house the gains would equate to $250,000, which would be liable for capital gains tax.